jruby/activerecord-jdbc-adapter/README.md

 )
 ```

-or using (requires that you manually put the driver jar on the classpath):
+or using (requires that you manually put the driver jar on the class-path):

 ```ruby
 ActiveRecord::Base.establish_connection(